fikayoAy/tensorpack_f/README.md

 Click the Google Forms logo above to open the License Request Form.

 ### License Types

+This platform is freely available for academic use in the UK.
+For non-academic capabilities, an early access premium license is available.

 TensorPack offers several license tiers: